 Shalom Baby connects young families who anticipate or have recently experienced the birth or adoption of a child (newborn through 12 months of age) with the Jewish Community and helps them find support and build social connections.

 Shalom Baby welcomes each new life to the Jewish community with a special basket filled with items to help the family get started such as coupons for babysitting at the Jewish Community Center and a list of babysitters.
 As a very special gift, each baby will receive a keepsake Chanukah menorah provided by the Ann and Coleman Friedman Fund of the Foundation for Planned Giving.

-Shannon Benovitz, the program’s chair, see it as a way for new mothers to network, both online and in person.
+Shalom Baby is also a way for new mothers to network, both online and in person.
 The program also features occasional programs with age-appropriate activities for the youngest community members.

 For more information, please contact Alison Roemer, Senior Director of Jewish Journeys and Experiences, at firstname.lastname@example.org.